smussenden/21_spring_data_journalism/major_assignments/data_analysis_01/readme.md

   * Turn in, via GitHub, your final data notebook that contains the code to load, clean, analyze and reproduce your story's central findings.
 It should be well-formatted and well-structured, using the methods described in this class.
 It should contain text and comments to put your findings in context.
 I should be able to run it without errors.
 It should be free of factual and grammatical errors.
 You'll also turn in a ZIP file that contains both your data notebook and all accompanying data.
   * As a Google Doc, turn in the critical analysis memo as described in "How This Works".
 * Deliverable 4 (week 10 or week 11) - 20 percent
-  * Giving a short, group presentation (about 5 minutes) on key points from your memo.
+  * Prepare a five-slide (not including title slide) Google Slides presentation that covers each of the following 5 points and give a 5-minute presentation to accompany.
+    1. Briefly summarize the main findings of the story.
+    2. Where did the data set(s) come from?
+Did the reporters have to build the data set themselves?
+Did they have to do extensive work to clean and prepare the data before analysis?
+    3. What did the reporter(s) do to bring the story to life, beyond the data findings?
+Who were the characters in the story, and how did they relate to the data analysis?
+    4. How did the reporter(s) communicate the data findings at the core of the story?
+    5. If you were reporting and telling the story, is there anything you would have done differently?
-  * Leading the class in a screen-share walkthrough of one finding from your data notebook.
+  * (5 minutes) Lead the class in a screen-share, step-by-step walkthrough of one finding from your data notebook, with a preference towards something particularly complex or challenging.
+Work with Sean to pick one out.
+Explain the original data structure, and then show step-by-step what you did to confirm the finding.
 * Peer review and teamwork - 10 percent
   * Your teammates will be asked to anonymously review your level of effort and contribution to the project.
 No one will see these reviews but me.
 I will use these reviews, in concert with my own observations, as a guide in determining this portion of your grade.
 This is designed to make sure everyone on the team pulls their weight.